-conducted an ethnographic study of the experience, meanings, and motivations of
+My veterans research builds on earlier ethnographic research I conducted on the experience, meanings, and motivations of

 men who train and perform in community-level independent pro

 wrestling, where most wrestlers receive little-to-no pay.
-Even though professional wrestling is one of the
+Although professional wrestling is one of the

 most popular “sporting events” in the United States, people are seldom